medisoft/tumin/README.md

 * Private key
     + A key derivated from the master private key
 * Unit
-    + The base unit tumin is suggested as 100 million millions of minimum units
+    + The base unit tumin is suggested as 90 million coins with 8 decimals distributed in about 200 years
-    + 100,000,000,000,000
+* Capable of paper money like bills

 ### How it works